the-deep-nlp/core-server-infra/README.md

 There are many other AWS services being used which are the integral part of the NLP architecture such as VPC for private network, S3 for cloud storage, Route53 for domain management, ALB for sharing the load, Sagemaker for running the classification model etc.

+## NLP Server
 The NLP Server is the main entry point to access all the above mentioned services as it exposes several endpoints which are REST based.
 Those endpoints are protected with token based authentication.
 Upon request, the server administrator can create a token which can be used in requests to access the services.
-This server is written in Python and Django based which is a popular and powerful framework.
+This server is written in Django which is a popular and powerful Python framework.

+## Requests to NLP Server
 The NLP Server is capable of accepting two types of requests from external services(e.g. DEEP)
 - Callback url based
 - Polling based